In the late spring, the Big Dipper is easy to find, high in the northwest after sunset. Connect the dots to imagine a big spoon or ladle high above.

 Use the two stars at the end of the Dipper’s bowl to lead you to Polaris, also known as the North Star.
 Polaris is not a particularly bright star, but it does remain fixed in the sky throughout the night and throughout the year.
 When you face the North Star, you’re facing due north.
 Polaris is at the end of the handle of the Little Dipper.
 This group of stars is also officially known as Ursa Minor the Little Bear.

-Follow the curved handle of the Big Dipper to trace an ‘arc’ to Arcturus, the orange colored star in Boötes the Herdsman.
+Go back to the Big Dipper once more and follow its curved handle to trace an ‘arc’ to Arcturus, the orange colored star in Boötes the Herdsman.
 Then speed on to Spica, the single bright star in Virgo the Maiden.
 Neither of these constellations has any other bright stars.
 Even under dark skies away from city lights, it’s hard to imagine these mythological figures just by connecting the dots.

-Low in the south is the hook-shaped constellation Scorpius the Scorpion low in the south.
-The red star Antares marks the heart of the scorpion.
-This star’s name means ‘rival of Mars’, as its red color nearly matches that of the ‘red planet.’
+Look to the southeast for the hook-shaped constellation Scorpius the Scorpion low in the south.
+The red star Antares marks the scorpion’s heart.

 Just to the east of Scorpius is Sagittarius the Archer.
 To ancient civilizations it may have looked like a mythical centaur holding a bow and arrow, but to modern stargazers it looks a lot more like a teapot.

 To the east are the three bright stars that make up the Summer Triangle.
 Viewers with darker skies might find the fainter stars that make up the three constellations of the Triangle: Cygnus the Swan, Aquila the Eagle, and Lyra the Harp.